 Our intention was to continue with the summer camps, but then Covid-19 came and changed the world, making it impossible to arrange these kinds of activities.
 Now that the world is slowly returning to normal, we wanted to bring back a way to co-create with future generations.
 This spring we have had middle school students, doing their work-life experience (TET) with us.
 With these students, we wanted to do some co-creation around future services, and get an understanding of how they see and experience things.

 A few weeks ago, we had two middle school students with us for a week co-creating alternative approaches to user experiences in the metaverse.
 During the week, we got a good understanding of how 8th graders experience the metaverse.
 The students also shared their ideas on how the platform could be used in schools to improve their learning experience.
-To find out more about our metaverse co-creation with these students, stay tuned for a blog post that we will publish about it soon.

 We are determined to continue this co-creation with the new generations, and we will definitely always have our doors open for kids and students to come and learn together with us.
 If you know a student who is looking for a place to do their work-life experience, please be in touch with us.
 We are also always open to discussing opportunities for doing internships and thesis projects with students at a higher educational level!
 And never say never, maybe we will bring back the camps aimed at the younger kids for school holidays as well.